-Penal Code § 288.2 PC makes it a crime to send, distribute or exhibit harmful or obscene material to a minor (under the age of 18) when the purpose is to arouse and engage in sexual intercourse, sodomy, oral copulation, or sexual contact with the minor.
+Penal Code § 288.2 PC makes it a crime to send, distribute or exhibit harmful or obscene material to a minor (under 18) with the intent to engage in sexual intercourse, sodomy, oral copulation, or sexual contact with the minor.

 The offense is a wobbler that can be charged as either